Chapter 14 : Progression

 “Well, not everyone can like you as much as you like yourself.”
 I smirked.

-He only laughed, which irritated me.
-Then he leaned forward and set his chair back on the ground, and said, “Well, it’s time to sing.”
+I was cut off when Sirius interrupted me with laughter.
+“You’re certainly something, Hastings,” he said, throwing a friendly arm around me, and then removing it again almost instantly.
+“Well, it’s time to sing.”
 He stood up and announced, “Everyone!
 It’s time to sing ‘Happy Birthday’ to James!”
 The room was soon filled with the sounds of many people singing slightly off-key, and Sirius pulled the thing out of his pocket and began adjusting it again, and I saw that it was one of Zonko’s new Indoor Fireworks.

 When people finished singing, Sirius threw the firework into the air and it let out a bang and various fantastic shimmering colours of light.
 Remus and Peter joined in with a multitude more fireworks, and soon, stars and spirals of various colours danced around the room.
-James was standing with Lily by the window, and they were both laughing, enjoying themselves as the fireworks sparkled around them.
+James was standing with Lily by the window, and they were both laughing, enjoying themselves, until Vivian entered the room and James left Lily at the window while the fireworks sparkled around them.
 Sirius caught my eye and gave me a thumbs-up from across the room.

 A/N: Thanks so much for reading! ♥ If you’ve gotten this far, why not leave a review?
 It would totally make my day.
 (Imagine how Ron would feel if the Chudley Cannons actually won a Quidditch game.
 That’s how I feel when I get reviews!) :D